bilalcaliskan/varnish-cache-invalidator/README.md

 ## Deployment
 Varnish-cache-invalidator should be running inside the Kubernetes cluster to properly multiplex incoming requests.
-You can use [sample config file](config/sample.yaml) to deploy your Kubernetes cluster.
+You can use [sample deployment file](deployment/sample.yaml) to deploy your Kubernetes cluster.

 ```shell
 $ kubectl create -f config/sample.yaml